lajtaristvan/abgee_scraper/README.md

-# NDA Data Scraper
+# Abgee Data Scraper

 # Description
 This is a simple scraper that collects product data from a commercial site.
 All requests imitate a new browser because of blocking.
+Login details required for the site.

 # Prerequisites
 - requests